 In the last a few years, our team have been trying to model the transmission dynamics of rabies in China by considering different characters and aspects.
-In Zhang et al. [114] we constructed a basic susceptible, exposed, infectious, and recovered (SEIR) type model for the spread of rabies virus among dogs and from dogs to humans and used the model to simulate the human rabies data in China from 1996 to 2010.
-In Hou et al. [43] we modified the basic model in Zhang et al. [114] by including both domestic and stray dogs and applied the model to simulated the human rabies data from Guangdong Province, China.
-Observing that the monthly data of human rabies cases reported by the Chinese Ministry of Health from January 2004 exhibit a periodic pattern on an annual base, in which the cases in the summer and autumn are significantly higher than in the spring and winter, in Zhang et al. [112] we proposed a SEIR model with periodic transmission rates to investigate the seasonal rabies epidemics and used the model to simulate the monthly data of human rabies cases reported by the Chinese Ministry of Health from January 2004.
-To understand the spatial spread of rabies, in Zhang et al. [113] we added diffusion to the dog population in the SEIR model considered by Zhang et al. [114] to obtain a reaction-diffusion equation model, determined the minimum wave speed connecting the disease-free equilibrium to the endemic equilibrium and illustrated the existence of traveling waves by numerical simulations.
-In order to investigate how the movement of dogs affects the geographically inter-provincial spread of rabies in Mainland China, in Chen et al. [12] we proposed a multi-patch model to describe the transmission dynamics of rabies between dogs and humans, in which each province is regarded as a patch and used the two-patch submodel to investigate the rabies virus clades lineages and to simulate the human rabies data from Guizhou and Guangxi, Hebei and Fujian, and Sichuan and Shaanxi, respectively.
+In Zhang et al. [113] we constructed a basic susceptible, exposed, infectious, and recovered (SEIR) type model for the spread of rabies virus among dogs and from dogs to humans and used the model to simulate the human rabies data in China from 1996 to 2010.
+In Hou et al. [43] we modified the basic model in Zhang et al. [113] by including both domestic and stray dogs and applied the model to simulated the human rabies data from Guangdong Province, China.
+Observing that the monthly data of human rabies cases reported by the Chinese Ministry of Health from January 2004 exhibit a periodic pattern on an annual base, in Zhang et al. [111] we proposed a SEIR model with periodic transmission rates to investigate the seasonal rabies epidemics and used the model to simulate the monthly data of human rabies cases reported by the Chinese Ministry of Health from January 2004 to December 2010.
+To understand the spatial spread of rabies, in Zhang et al. [112] we added diffusion to the dog population in the SEIR model considered by Zhang et al. [113] to obtain a reactiondiffusion equation model, determined the minimum wave speed connecting the disease-free equilibrium to the endemic equilibrium and illustrated the existence of traveling waves by numerical simulations.
+In order to investigate how the movement of dogs affects the geographically inter-provincial spread of rabies in Mainland China, in Chen et al. [12] we proposed a multi-patch model to describe the transmission dynamics of rabies between dogs and humans and used the two-patch submodel to investigate the rabies virus clades lineages and to simulate the human rabies data from Guizhou and Guangxi, Hebei and Fujian, and Sichuan and Shaanxi, respectively.
 The purpose of this article is to provide a review about the models, results, and simulations that we have obtained in these papers on studying the transmission of rabies in China.
 We also summarize the prevention and control measures for the spread of rabies in mainlan China that were proposed based on these studies.
 Finally we discuss some topics for future study.

-2 A SEIR Rabies Model for Dog-Human Interactions [114]
+2. A SEIR rabies model for dog-human interactions [113]

-We consider both dogs and humans and classify each of them into four subclasses: susceptible, exposed, infectious and recovered, with dog sizes denoted by $S_d(t)$, $E_d(t)$, $I_d(t)$, and $R_d(t)$, and human sizes denoted by $S_h(t)$, $E_h(t)$, $I_h(t)$, and $R_h(t)$, respectively.
+We consider both dogs and humans and classify each of them into four subclasses: susceptible, exposed, infectious and recovered, with dog sizes denoted by $S_d(t)$ , $E_d(t)$ , $I_d(t)$ , and $R_d(t)$ , and human sizes denoted by $S_h(t)$ , $E_h(t)$ , $I_h(t)$ , and $R_h(t)$ , respectively.
 When a susceptible human individual is bitten by an infectious dog, this human individual is now exposed.
 Data [51] indicate that the incubation period ranges from 5 days to 3 years, with a median of 41 days and a mean of 70 days.
-About 15%-20% of those bitten by infected dogs progress to illness and become infectious [9].
+About 15-20% of those bitten by infected dogs progress to illness and become infectious [9].
 Since more and more bitten people are seeking for PEP, the recovered rate of infected humans has been increasing in China [15].